-Only traffic from the domain entered in the referral exclusions list and any subdomains are excluded.
-Traffic from domains that only have substring matches are not excluded.
+Only traffic from the domain entered in the referral exclusions list and any subdomains is excluded.
+Traffic from domains that only have substring matches is not excluded.

 For example, if you add example.com to the list of referral exclusions, traffic from the domain example.com and the subdomain another.example.com is excluded.
 Traffic from another-example.com is not excluded.

 Adding referral traffic sources